dominikh/go-tools/staticcheck/README.md

 - Detects variables that are technically unused, but not detected by the compiler as such because they're used in `append`.
 - Detect incorrect usage of testing.T.FailNow and related in goroutines.
+- Detect finalizers that close over the finalized object, thus forming a cycle and preventing the object from ever being collected.

 Additionally, if the `-dubious` flag is used, the following possibly wrong constructs will be flagged: